miracl/amcl/version3/c/readme.txt

-Namespaces are sinulated to separate different curves.
+Namespaces are simulated to separate different curves.

 To this end the BIG type is renamed to BIG_XXX, where XXX can be changed to describe the size and layout of the BIG variable.
 Similarily the FP type